babakhadady/playify/README.md

 Create Spotify playlists curated to you

-Built in React with a Node.js express backend
+Built in React with a Node.js and express backend

 ***** Spotify Api only allows authenticated users for apps in Developer Mode.
 Playify is not functional for the general public